vfarcic/devops24/manuscript/04-helm.md

 echo $HOST
 ```

-The output of the `echo` command should be similar to the one that follows.
+The output of the second `echo` command should be similar to the one that follows.

 ```
 jenkins.192.168.99.100.xip.io
 ```

-*xip.io* will resolve that domain to `192.168.99.100` and we'll have a unique domain for our Jenkins installation.
+*xip.io* will resolve that address to `192.168.99.100` and we'll have a unique domain for our Jenkins installation.
 That way we can stop using different paths to distinguish applications in Ingress config.
 Domains work much better.
 Many Helm charts do not even have the option to configure unique request paths and assume that Ingress will be configured through a unique domain.

 W> ## A note to minishift users
 W>
 W> I did not forget about you.
 You already have a valid domain in the `ADDR` variable.
-It is based on `nip.io` which serves the same purpose as *xip.io*.
+It is based on *nip.io* which serves the same purpose as *xip.io*.
 All we have to do is assign it to the `HOST` variable.
 Please execute the command that follows.
 W>
 W> `HOST=$ADDR && echo $HOST`.
 W>